 A consumer may file a request with MAXIMUS within four months after the date of receipt of a notice of an adverse benefit determination or final internal adverse benefit determination.
-Consumer may send requests by mail, facsimile, email, or through a secure, online portal.
+Consumers may send requests by mail, facsimile, email, or through a secure, online portal.
 While we will still continue to accept external review requests submitted by email, mail, or facsimile, we strongly encourage all issuers and claimants who are able to do so to use the online portal to submit their review requests.

 After MAXIMUS receives an external review request, MAXIMUS contacts the health insurance issuer.
-The issuer must provide all documents and information related to the denial to the MAXIMUS within five business days.
+The issuer must provide all documents related to the adverse benefit determination to MAXIMUS within five business days.

 Claimants may also submit any additional information they want MAXIMUS to consider during the external review.

 MAXIMUS will review all of the information and documents that are submitted with your request, as long as they are submitted on or before the four-month deadline.